MONSOON - Feedbacks between land cover, people, and climate

 in the seasonally arid tropics

-Funding institution: DAAD/BMBF program Make our Research Great Again 2018-2022
+Funding institution: German Academic Exhange Service (DAAD) & German Federal Ministry of Education and Research (BMBF) program Make our Research Great Again 2018-2022

 Associate Researchers: Jake Simpson, Fenner Holman, Silvia Schrötter, Solveig Blöcher, Anna Stegmann